 relevant finding means a finding of a kind described in section 64(1)(a) or a finding that, or to the effect that, a person is incapable of managing his affairs, or a finding having substantially the same meaning as any such finding.

-[Section 67 amended by No. 55 of 2004 s.
+[Section 67 amended: No. 55 of 2004 s.
 466(1).]

 68. Who may be appointed administrator